Career aptitude test gets huge response | www.lokmattimes.com

 Career aptitude test gets huge response

-On Sunday, the students were coming for the aptitude test in the rain that continued throughout the day.
-After giving the 25 minutes test, the expert guides guided the students and parents as per the report.
-The satisfaction of students and parents could be seen on their faces as they were given guidance regarding which field they should pursue their career, preliminary preparation and information regarding various exams.
-The parents said that the information received by the students was instructive.
+Braving the rain students were reaching the venue for the aptitude test that continued throughout the day.
+After taking the 25 minutes test, the experts guided the students and parents as per the report.
+The satisfaction of students and parents was evident on their faces as they were given guidance as to which field they should pursue their career, preliminary preparation and information regarding various examinations.
+The parents said that the information received by the students was very instructive.

 Another chance to students